Six healthy habits that can be easily incorporated into your day

-Are you drinking enough water every day?
+We all know the health benefits of water, but are you drinking enough every day?
 While the recommended daily intake varies according to factors like age and illnesses, the average adult man needs to consume 3.7 litres of water, and women should drink 2.7 litres every day.

 But don’t worry – you can get about 20% of this intake from food.
 This leaves leaving men drinking 3 litres a day and women 2.1 litres.

 And there’s plenty of good reason to ensure you’re getting enough water.
 Not only can it boost your productivity, but even just mild levels of dehydration have been shown to produce disruptions in mood and cognitive functioning.

 Of course you don’t need to down your daily volume in one.
 You can have a glass of bottle at your desk to sip from, with your hourly required intake clearly marked.